 Once the judgment of the Circuit C

-Is it worth it to Appeal a Virginia Custody Order?
+Is it Worthwhile to Appeal a Virginia Custody Order?

 The appellate process is long, expensive, and not always successful.
-A question that anyone considering the appellate process needs to think about is whether it is worth it to appeal.
+For this reason, you should always ask yourself whether or not it’s worth it to file an appeal.

-While this is a personal decision you must make, there are some important things that you should consider before deciding to appeal a Virginia custody order.
+While this is a personal decision you need to make on your own, there are several important things you should consider before deciding to appeal a Virginia custody order.

 When you appeal a Virginia custody order, you essentially are going through a child custody trial not once, but twice.
 This means that you are spending a lot of time and money on various court-related costs.

-The appellate process can certainly be beneficial for some parties,
+The appellate process can certainly be beneficial for some parties.
+H

 Parties can do this by negotiating and agreeing to a child custody agreement.
 By creating a comprehensive child custody agreement, the parents of the minor children make all the important decisions instead of